You check property listings, compare prices, and maybe even talk to an agent. But after a while, everything starts to feel overwhelming.

 - Step 5: Compare Bank Loan Offers

-- Step 6: Legal Process & Loan Approval
+- Step 6: Legal Process and Loan Approval

 - Step 7: Getting Your House Keys